dannyc-dev/Building-the-ROP-Chain/README.md

 ![alt text](screenshot/14.png)

-Just to recap, our first three lines are the offset we use for the padding to our printf functions where we pass an address and how many bytes to read after that address (we picked an arbitray 0x8 so it reads 8 bytes starting at 0xc82003bd60).
+Just to recap, our first three lines are the offset we use for the padding to our printf functions where we pass an address and how many bytes to read after that address (we picked an arbitrary 0x8 so it reads 8 bytes starting at 0xc82003bd60).
 We found those offsets using pattern_create and pattern_offset functions (or whichever techniques you feel most comfortable with).

 Our current payload looks like this:

-    paylod = 'A' * off_printf1 + p64(0xc82003bd60) + p64(0x8) + 'A' * off_printf2 + p64(0xc82003bd60) + p64(0x8) + 'A' *
+    payload = 'A' * off_printf1 + p64(0xc82003bd60) + p64(0x8) + 'A' * off_printf2 + p64(0xc82003bd60) + p64(0x8) + 'A' *
     off_retaddress + p64(0xdeadbeef)

 In our final payload we will change p64(0xdeadbeef) with our ROP chain to bypass the DEP/NX protection on our executable: